treefrogframework/treefrog-framework/docs/user-guide/en/controller/url-routing.md

 ## URL Routing

-The URL Routing is the mechanism that determines the action to call for the requested URL.
-When a request is received from a browser, the URL is checked for correspondence with the routing rules and, where applicable, the defined action is called.
-If no action has been specifically allocated, action by the default rule is invoked.
+The URL Routing is the mechanism that determines the action to call for a requested URL.
+When a request is received from a browser, the URL checks for correspondence with the routing rules and, where applicable, the defined action will be called.
+If no action has been specifically determined, action by the default rule is invoked.

-Here is a reminder of those default rules.
+Here is a little reminder of those default rules:

 ```
  /controller-name/action-name/argument1/argument2/...
 ```

-Let's look at customizing the routing rules.
+Let's look at customizing the routing rules.<br>
-The routing definition is written to config/routes.cfg.
-For each entry, the directives, path, and an action, are written side by side on a single line.
-The directive is to select match, get, or post.
+The routing definition is written in the *config/routes.cfg* file.
+For each entry, the directives, path and an action are written side by side on a single line.
+The directive is to select *match*, *get*, or *post*.
-In addition, a line that begins with '#' is considered a comment line.
+In addition, a line that begins with '#' is considered to be a comment line.

-Here’s an example;
+Here’s an example:

 ```
  match  "/index"  "Merge#index"
 ```

-In this case, if the browser requests '/index' either by POST method or GET method, the controller will respond with the *index* action of *Merge*.
+In this case, if the browser requests '/index' either by POST method or GET method, the controller will respond with the *index* action of the *Merge* controller.

-The next case is where the get directives have been defined.
+The next case is where the get directives have been defined:

 ```
  get  "/index"  "Merge#index"